suurjaak/grepros/README.md

 '*' wildcards in other arguments use simple globbing as zero or more characters, target matches if any value matches.

+When publishing matches to live topics, the published topic name will default to `/grepros/ORIGINALNAME`.
+The prefix and suffix can be changed via command-line parameter, or set to a single output topic name.

 Command-line arguments
 ----------------------